gwastro/GW190521/readme.md

 `maxl_loglr` | The unmarginalized (over phase and polarization angle) maximum likelihood for each sample.

 The files contain metadata about the analysis, including the parameters that were fixed.
 These can be found in the files' `attrs`.
+There are five file sets, the posteriors IMRPhenomXPN and NRSur7dq4 both with and without constraint on the EM flare location.
+There is also a reweighted set that converts the XPHM gw-only results into source-frame uniform in component mass priors.

 ## Configuration files